rocketOC/SpiralBarcodes/README.md

 # Future
 1. OpenCV uses a round brush when drawing elliptical arcs.
 This makes the circular barcode tail overlap the head.
 Spiral mode is a temporary workaround.
 I want a proper closed circle with no overlap.
+2. I would like to map or animate a trail through an hsv cone or 3D color space.
+It's hard to understand the quantitative jumps in color that occur in the other barcode types.
+I think an animation through space would help reveal gradual and sudden transitions.
+3. A small tkinter GUI would be nice for those who are not used to dealing with command line interactions.

 # Notes
 1. If you sample too many frames when creating circular or spiral barcodes, the image will collapse to a solid circle at the center of the image.